flatscrew/rasterflow-docs/content/index.md

   Cross-Platform

   #description
-  RasterFlow runs on both Linux and Windows using open technologies — no dependencies outside GEGL and GTK.
+  RasterFlow runs on Linux, MacOS and Windows using open technologies — no dependencies outside GEGL and GTK.
   :::
 ::